[3 MIN READ]

 Once you’ve gotten your teen to open up, you may learn things that are difficult or intense to hear.
 Control your reaction if you want to keep hearing them.
 Going straight to DEFCON 1 is a near-certain way to ensure your teen never feels comfortable enough to talk to you about the things that really matter.

 Don’t make the mistake of turning every interaction into a teaching moment.
 If it’s a major event every time you talk to your teen, you may start getting the opportunity to do it less and less.
-Not every conversation has to have a greater purpose—it’s ok to keep it light and easy.
+Not every conversation has to have a greater purpose — it’s okay to keep it light and easy.
 Sometimes it can be comforting for them just to know you’re there when they need you.

 When you do respond, a great way to keep the conversation heading in a positive direction is to ask to question, “How did that make you feel?”
-It seems cliché, but focusing on the feelings in any situation will encourage introspection vs. stressing about the situation and its details.
+It seems like a cliché but focusing on the feelings in any situation will encourage introspection vs. stressing about the situation and its details.

 Sometimes simply creating pauses throughout the day can help manage stress.
 Whether it’s scheduled breathing breaks, meditation, CrossFit or yoga, partnering with your teen in a mindfulness activity not only helps them relax, but also sends a signal to them that you’re their partner on their journey.